 Since 2000, the N.C.
-Department of Transportation – in partnership with Carolinas Associated General Contractors and the American Council of Engineering Companies of North Carolina – has hosted the statewide Model Bridge Building Competition to encourage students to develop math and science skills that are used in transportation, construction and engineering careers.
+Department of Transportation – in partnership with Carolinas Associated General Contractors and the American Council of Engineering Companies of North Carolina – has hosted the statewide Model Bridge Building Competition to encourage students to develop the math and science skills that are used in transportation, construction and engineering careers.

 Working in teams, students look at methods of brainstorming and researching ideas as well as designing and building a model truss bridge.
-Students present their model bridges to a panel of judges and are scored based on a written report, oral presentation, a design drawing and the model bridge's structural efficiency.
+Students present their model bridges to a panel of judges and are scored based on a written report, oral presentation, a design drawing, and the bridge's structural efficiency.

 Student objectives include: